 Silicone caulk is made by taking silica sand and transforming it into an oil-based polymer.
 This is what gives the caulk a great deal of give.
-This is especially needed in tubs that move a good deal as the average bath with water weighs more than 300 pounds when full.
+This is especially needed in bathtubs that move a good deal, as the average tub with water weighs more than 300 pounds when full.
 The oil eventually evaporates over the years, but after application, silicone caulk will not take paint.

 All of this means that silicone caulk is not appropriate for use in an area that you plan to paint over.
 If that is your intention, go with a water-based acrylic caulk.

 Another of the risks of silicone caulking may not be obvious until years after using it.
 Removing this kind of caulk can be tough.
-For old silicone caulk that is proving difficult to remove, a silicone solvent is required.
+For old silicone caulk that's proving difficult to remove, a silicone solvent is required.

 Silicone solvents generally take between one and six hours to dissolve silicone sealant.
 Use caution when placing the solvent on silicone as it will dissolve some types of sealant and tubing that are not silicon based.
 Be sure to test a small area with your solvent before applying it and read the manufacturer's directions carefully.